-(a) The domicile for movement for an employee shall be the parish in which he reports to work.

-(b) Employees whose official domicile is "statewide" shall, for the purpose of relocation offers, be considered domiciled in the parish in which they officially reside.
+- (a) The domicile for movement for an employee shall be the parish in which he reports to work. - (b) Employees whose official domicile is "statewide" shall, for the purpose of relocation offers, be

-(c) Employees who live and work outside of Louisiana shall, for the purpose of relocation offers, be considered domiciled in the parish in which they have an official residence.
-If they have none, their domicile shall be at their department's central headquarters.

-(d) Agencies may request a different domicile assignment in situations not addressed in the rule through the exception procedure in Rule 17.3.
+- (c) Employees who live and work outside of Louisiana shall, for the purpose of relocation offers, be considered domiciled in the parish in which they have an official residence.
+If they have none, their domicile shall be at their department's central headquarters. - (d) Agencies may request a different domicile assignment in situations not addressed in the rule through the exception procedure in Rule 17.3.